anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 (Assuming a dollar denominated value of $1 per MINA (at time of proposal))

-The whole design of ZkCell was almost completed.
+The whole design of Kiri was almost completed.
 Within 3 months zkIgnite corhort3, we team spends the budget mainly on Cloud Infra && Design Detail Improvement && Software upgrade && Team member expansion && Marketing Costs Budgeting .

 **<1> Cloud Infra costs: 20000 MINA**  (≈3384.28U/month * 6 month)

-Basically, in high-level overview, as a zkRollup-layer2, ZkCell mainly consists of 3 core components: Sequencer, Prover and Indexer.
+Basically, in high-level overview, as a zkRollup-layer2, Kiri mainly consists of 3 core components: Sequencer, Prover and Indexer.

-Considering the impending upgrade of MINA main Network, to ensure the stability of ZkCell Network running on the main network, we consider adopting AWS cloud hosting service.
+Considering the impending upgrade of MINA main Network, to ensure the stability of Kiri Protocol running on the main network, we consider adopting AWS cloud hosting service.
 Here's our rough minimum plan:

 * *Sequencer server*: at least 16c,32G memory, at least 2 instance(considerring load balance,etc),
 * *Prover server*: at least 32c,256G memory, at least 2 instance,